PDF Solutions: Corporate affairs

-Management and leadership structure

-PDF Solutions is led by a leadership team of four.
-Co-founder and Director John K. Kibarian serves as president since 1991 and CEO since 2000.
-Additional members are Adnan Raza, CFO, Adrzej Strojwas CTO and co-founder Kimon Michaels, who serves as Director and Executive VP, Products and Solutions.
-The board of directors has eight members.

 Financial results

 The following is an overview of the main financial results from recent years:

 Products and services

-According to PDF Solutions the company currently serves more than 300 clients in 36 countries, including brands like Toshiba, Fujitsu, Sony and Qualcomm.
+According to PDF Solutions the company currently serves more than 500 clients in 36 countries, including brands like TSMC, Intel, Analog Devices and Qualcomm.
 Clients come from the fields of foundries, semiconductor design companies and equipment manufacturers.

 The company produces software, hardware and semiconductor-based intellectual property (IP) to provide advanced data management and analytics that support the manufacturing and testing of integrated circuits and systems on chips used in electronic devices such as smartphones, computers and the advanced driver assistance systems (ADAS) of modern automobiles.